MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 Microsoft 365 Copilot connectors (formerly Microsoft Graph connectors) allow you to ingest unstructured line-of-business data into your organization's implementation of Microsoft 365 Copilot.
 For more information, see [Microsoft 365 Copilot connectors overview](/microsoft-365-copilot/extensibility/overview-copilot-connector).

 Developers can use the [Connectors API](/graph/connecting-external-content-connectors-api-overview) to create custom connectors.
 In addition, Microsoft and partner organizations provide over 100 prebuilt connectors that connect to popular Microsoft and non-Microsoft services, including Azure services, Box, Confluence, Google services, MediaWiki, Salesforce, ServiceNow, and more.
 This article provides a list of the prebuilt connectors that are available across a variety of categories, along with a description of each and a link to the connector website.

-With more than 100 connectors currently available, you can connect to popular Microsoft and non-Microsoft services.
-These connectors include Azure services, Box, Confluence, Google services, MediaWiki, Salesforce, ServiceNow, and many more.

 ## Collaboration and communications